unboxed/unboxed.co/source/blog/2019-04-29-working-with-ual-students-in-collaboration-with-char-gy.html.markdown

 ![Service safari](/assets/images/uploads/service-safari.png)

-_Excerpt from the service safari video undertaken to understand the service as a first time user_
+<i>Excerpt from the service safari video undertaken to understand the service as a first time user.</i>

-## _Yutong Xiao_
+## Yutong Xiao

 In the beginning, we conducted various research methods with teammates to ensure we encapsulated the background of the EV market demand in London.
 In particular, one of the challenges we faced was finding test users to talk in the time available.
 But significantly, three of our classmates did an auto-ethnography, personally trying to rent an electric car through car rental and driving it to the closest char.gy device — to ensure we got the knowledge and empathy that could enhance the further design process.